I get asked to add frequently-asked questions pages to websites. Frequently. (See what I did, there?)

 - Do FAQs reflect reality?
 We’ve all seen too many FAQs that should be called Questions We Frequently Wish Our Customers Were Actually Asking Us.

 - “FAQ” is an internally-focussed term when most websites are meant for external audiences.
 The name itself is written from the perspective of the website owner, not the visitor.
-That should set off alarms bells, because as the publishers/owners/authors you are not its audience.
-This is one of the most fundamental aspects of building and maintaining an effective website.
+That should set off alarms bells, because as the publishers/owners/authors you are not the audience.
+Keeping this basic fact in mind is one of the most important aspects of building and maintaining an effective website.

 - FAQs shift the effort onto the visitor.
 Everyone says they want a user-friendly website, but FAQs are inherently user-hostile — not in terms of their actual content, of course — but because of the extra effort their structure imposes on visitors.